 - Slea Head Drive is a major road, and is well kept.
 Driving conditions are generally good, and you needn’t worry about weather, except that it may reduce visibility at the lookouts.

 - Services (ie: gasoline) are few and far between on the Dingle Peninsula.
 If you’re running low, fill up in Dingle before starting out.
+If you forgot to get gas in town, there is an Inver station just past the Dingle Distillery, which also has a deli and restrooms.

 - There are several cafes and pubs along Slea Head Drive, but you might want to get some picnic items in Dingle to take along and enjoy a picnic on the beach!
 Top choices include Slea Head Beach, where “Ryan’s Daughter” filmed, and the beaches in the Wine Strand region.